|

 The CD has been well received

-and beginning to gain some national attention.
+and gained some national attention.
+Terry Cole-Whittaker,

-has endorsed it and plays it at her speaking engagements.
+the best-selling author has endorsed it and plays

-My calling has been answered.
+has been answered.

 CliffSongs4You